M-AzizSrairi/Inventory_Management_System/README.md

      - Manage inventory, process orders, and generate sales invoices.

 ### Acknowledgement:
-Inventory managed System project was developed as part of a project for the Java OOP Course by Fares Rayen, and Srairi Mohamed Aziz.
+Inventory management System project was developed as part of a project for the Java OOP Course by Fares Rayen, and Srairi Mohamed Aziz.